When to visit the vet?

 The most important facts at a glance

 Acute Lymphoblastic Leukemia (ALL) in cats is a serious disease in which the bone marrow is affected by the uncontrolled proliferation of immature precursor cells, the lymphoblasts.
 This leads to the displacement of healthy blood components, which can result in anemia, increased susceptibility to infection, and a tendency to bleed.
-The exact cause of ALL is not fully understood, but genetic and environmental factors, as well as viruses like feline leukemia virus, could play a role.
+The exact cause of ALL is not fully understood, but genetic and environmental factors, as well as viruses like the feline leukemia virus, could play a role.
 Symptoms include loss of appetite, anemia, fever, and enlarged lymph nodes.

-Diagnosis is made through clinical examinations, blood tests, and bone marrow examinations, often supplemented by X-ray or ultrasound.
+Diagnosis is made through clinical examinations, blood tests, and bone marrow examinations, often supplemented by X-rays or ultrasound.
 Treatment primarily involves chemotherapy, supported by measures such as blood transfusions and antibiotics.
 The prognosis is usually guarded to poor, as relapses are common.
 Prevention can be supported by a healthy diet, stress reduction, and protection from carcinogenic substances.

 Causes